 Testing Your Agent

-To use a agent in Credal, select your agent by clicking Select Agent in the chat menu.
+To test an agent in Credal, select your agent by clicking Select Agent in the chat menu.

 agent-select.png